-To watch the hearings on a live video feed (the day of), visit the Oregon Legislature’s website here »
+To watch a recorded video of the hearing, visit the Oregon Legislature’s website here »

-The five bills scheduled for the March 29 hearing are:
+The five bills discussed at the March 29 hearing were:

 Permits forfeiture of all seized animals.
 This bill clarifies which animals are eligible to benefit from a pretrial remedy available to prosecutors and animal care agencies so that they will not be stuck in a legal limbo until trial.
 Full text and more: Oregon Legislative information »